Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Introduction

 In real social networks, heterogeneity is ubiquitous~\cite{varshney2022social,dakin2020reciprocity}.
 Studies show that interpersonal relations exhibit substantial heterogeneity~\cite{wu2025impact, johnson1983interdependence}.
 Moreover, observed distributions are often broad or heavy-tailed~\cite{eom2015tail,enders2008long}.
 Prior studies demonstrated that heterogeneity can fundamentally reshape dynamical transitions on networks~\cite{zhao2021structural, ferreri2014interplay,bagherikalhor2021heider,babaee2022individual}.

-Motivated by these observations, we introduce in this work a generalized Heider balance model with \textit{heterogeneous social temperatures} assigned to each link, as \autoref{fig:illustration} shows.
+Motivated by these observations, we introduce in this work a generalized Heider balance model with \textit{heterogeneous social temperatures} assigned to each link of a network.
 These temperatures determine the stochastic fluctuations of opinion variables through Boltzmann-like update probabilities.
 The resulting dynamics can be viewed as a higher-order Ising-type system~\cite{alexandrov2025phasetransitionsisingmodel} with heterogeneous coupling strengths.
 Building on this foundation, we establish a mean-field description that encapsulates how the distribution of inverse temperature governs macroscopic outcomes.
-We highlight that the tail behavior of the inverse-temperature distribution plays a decisive role in shaping the macroscopic phase structure.
+We highlight that the tail behavior of the inverse temperature distribution plays a decisive role in shaping the macroscopic phase structure.

+The rest of the paper is organized as follows.
+We introduce the Heider balance model with heterogeneous social temperatures in Sec.~\ref{sec_model}.
+Then, we present the mean-field approach and some general properties in Sec.~\ref{sec_meanfield}.
+Especially, the asymptotic behavior for the critical mean of the inverse temperature is provided there, which reveals the role of low temperature links and its ratio.
+We also select different kinds of representative inverse temperature distributions as examples and discuss the corresponding phase diagrams in Sec.~\ref{sec_example}.
+Finally, we address concluding remarks in Sec.~\ref{sec_con}.